 Nkosinati Biko on a close and present relationship with his father that is unusual for children in general and for the children of activists in particular.

 Nelson Mandela has always elicited divergent, incorrect and unrealistic reactions among his detractors and supporters.

-One problem with journalism about postapartheid South Africa by outsiders is the hysteria dressed up as analyses.
+Some journalism and “analysis” about postapartheid South Africa by outsiders amounts to hysteria dressed up as analyses.